marcolago/flowtime.js/README.md

 ## Javascript API

-Flowtime comes with configuration APIs useful for customizing the experience and the installation and with navigation APIs for controlling navigation and get the state of the application.
+Flowtime.js comes with configuration APIs useful for customizing the experience and the installation and with navigation APIs for controlling navigation and get the state of the application.

+### Configuration API

+`Flowtime.start();`

+Starts the application logic.
+This method is optional but is required if you change some configuration parameters.
+If you does'n call the `start()` method Flowtime.js starts itself but some configuration parameters will be applied only after the first navigation action.

+`Flowtime.updateNavigation();`

+Force the update of the navigation object which stores the data about every possibile destination in the site (the sub pages).
+If you change the number of sub pages at runtime call this method after the DOM manipulation.

+`Flowtime.prevPage([Boolean top]);` and `Flowtime.nextPage([Boolean top]);`

+Navigate to the previous or the next section.
+If the optional `top` parameter is `true` the section starts at the first page; if the `top` parameter is `false` the section starts at the page with the same index than the previous section or, if the index does not exist, at the last page available.

+`Flowtime.prev([Boolean jump]);` and `Flowtime.next([Boolean jump]);`

+Navigate to the previous or the next page or, if there are fragments, to the previous or next fragment.
+If the `jump` parameter is `true` all the fragments will be jumped.

+`Flowtime.prevFragment();` and `Flowtime.nextFragment();`

+Navigate to the previous or the next fragment.

+		gotoPage: _gotoPage,
+		toggleOverview: _toggleOverview,
+		fragmentsOnSide: _setFragmentsOnSide,
+		showFragmentsOnBack: _setShowFragmentsOnBack,
+		useHistory: _setUseHistory,
+		slideWithPx: _setSlideWithPx,
+		useOverviewVariant: _setUseOverviewVariant,
+		twoStepsSlide: _setTwoStepsSlide,
+		showProgress: _setShowProgress